PedroAugusto2101/learning/data_science/02_machine_learning/00_supervised_learning/14_classification.md

   - False/True
   - 0/1 (common in computer science, with 0 = False, 1 = True)

 The class labeled as 0 is called the **negative class**, and the class labeled as 1 is called the **positive class**.
 For example, in spam detection, a non-spam email is a negative example (0), while a spam email is a positive example (1).
-These labels do not imply good or bad, but rather the absence (0) or presence (1) of a property.
+These labels indicate the absence (0) or presence (1) of a property, not good or bad.

 ### 03.01.02 Arbitrary Assignment of Labels